bealex/Macaroni/README.md

 ### Logging

-By default, Macaroni will log simple events: containers creation and resolvers registering.
-If you don't need that (or need to alter logs in some way), please set `Macaroni.Logger` to your implementation of `MacaroniLogger`:
+By default, Macaroni will print simple events (container creation, resolver registering, injections) to the console.
+If you don't need that
+(or need to alter logs in some way), please set `Macaroni.Logger` to your implementation of `MacaroniLogger`:

 ```swift